 We couldn’t resist some broccoli ($7) roasted with chilli and garlic, it was beautifully a la dente – satisfied that veg craving.
 The mozz balls ($8) also called out to us – these were warm, oozy yet stringy, and super delicious with the tangy tomato sauce.
 Definitely something to add to the order.

 Service was pretty standard, although very fast – food was with us within about 10-15 minutes after ordering.
-We did feel a little rushed out after but assumed it was because it’s almost like a fresh fast food spot.
+We did feel a little rushed out after but assumed it was because it’s almost like a fresh fast food spot on the New York food scene, rather than a restaurant.

-Katy found this spot on Instagram.
-And looking at the inside, you can tell why it’d make a instagrammers pick.
+Katy found this spot on Instagram which searching for New York food inspiration.
+And looking at the inside, you can tell why it’d make an Instagrammers pick.
 Wanderlust is super cute.
 Light, bright, white and metallic metals.
 High tables, flowers, furry seat cushions/covers, signs.
 You know the type.
 Wanderlust nailed it.
 But it doesn’t just look pretty, the service is the best we had in New York, super friendly, and the food was amazing.

 The menu is a mix of different cuisines, with everything from pizza and mac and cheese to vegan summer rolls, pad thai or poutine.
 There are meaty numbers, veggie choices and something for vegans too!